cbg-ethz/pybda/tix_preprocessing/README.md

+ Parse a plate generated from a screen into a csv.

 This package is for database management stuff.
 It takes a folder of screening files and creates data-base statements for creating and querying the db.

 ```sh